You know, that's just, that's just really, I mean, that's just over the top.

 The Betamax was at one hour, and you had to go buy some little cradle adapter to make it two hours.

-Just could never be made to believe that people would want to play movies on a VCR.
+Akhil Morita, who was then the founder, chairman, CEO of Sony, just could never be made to believe that people would want to play movies on a VCR.

 And that's why they would need more than an hour playback or record time.

-What I'm I'm I'm carrying what scar today, she says.
+So even the brilliant masterminds, I'm carrying what scar today, she says.

-The Betamax scar?
+The Betamax Scar?

 Why?